Spunc595/Luna-Chess-Engine/README.md

 * **UCI Protocol**: Fully compatible with any UCI-compliant GUI (e.g., Arena, Cute Chess).
 * **Rust-powered**: Leveraging Rust's safety and performance guarantees for memory-safe concurrency.
 * **NNUE Inference**: Efficient evaluation using quantized neural network weights.
 * **Transposition Table**: Highly optimized cache for search results with aging support.

+##License
+"Luna is licensed under the GPLv3.
+While I welcome contributions and improvements to the engine, I retain the copyright and the right to define the project's direction.
+Please refer to the LICENSE file for full details."

 ## Getting Started
 To build the engine from source, you will need the Rust toolchain installed.